Skip to main content

 • emotional

 The game evokes strong emotions through the tragic stories of its patients, eliciting sympathy from players.
-However, many reviewers felt that the ending lacked personal impact and emotional resolution, detracting from the overall experience.
-Technical issues, such as crashes, further contributed to a sense of disconnection from the narrative.
+However, some reviewers felt that the ending lacked personal impact and emotional payoff, which diminished their overall experience.
+Technical issues, such as crashes, further detracted from the emotional engagement.

 • “Combined with the game sometimes crashing when opening doors, it made me feel like I belonged in an asylum.”